TykTechnologies/custom-go-plugin/README.md

 $ make
 ```

-To build the project and bring up your local instance of Tyk with an Jaeger Open Telemetry deployment, run in a terminal:
+To build the project and bring up your local instance of Tyk with Jaeger/Otel, run in a terminal:
 > [!IMPORTANT]
 > Tyk Gateway Open Telemetry support is only available on versions `v5.2.0+`.
 ```shell